 This aspect of the clinical service model is of the upmost importance.
 Scientists (both biomedical [BMS] and clinical [CS]) must be able to shoulder more of the responsibility within the laboratory.

 This will also attract and retain key members of staff, by offering high quality training programmes and career opportunities as incentives.
 This must be developed in conjunction with best training models, with differing paths for biomedical and clinical scientists, and must be placed high in terms of priority.

-The training programme to acquire state registration as a clinical scientist (Scientist Training Programme) is common to both microbiology and virology, which fits well with the common part 1 FRCPath.
+The training programme to acquire HCPC registration as a clinical scientist (Scientist Training Programme) is common to both microbiology and virology, which fits well with the common part 1 FRCPath.
 Clinical scientists can attain consultant scientist status via completion of the Higher Specialist Scientist Training (HSST) programme and attainment of part 2 FRCPath.
 As HSST trainees they will specialise in either microbiology or virology.
 The HSST programme allows for CSs to garner more clinical experience and ultimately provide a consultant level service at the end of training.
+More detailed information on clinical scientist career pathways can be obtained from the National School of Healthcare Science https://nshcs.hee.nhs.uk/

+Consultant clinical scientists perform roles analogous to those of consultant microbiologists and virologists and therefore should be considered as part of the core consultant body.
 Currently clinical scientists in microbiology are in the minority.
-This should change as more trainees complete STP and HSST programmes.
-Those who have completed HSST training are well placed to lead innovative service improvements and laboratory quality assurance, usually in a well-defined area e.g. infection control.
+This should change as more trainees complete STP and HSST programmes, or by demonstrating equivalence to the Academy for Healthcare Science (AHCS).
+Consultant clinical scientists are well placed to lead innovative service improvements and laboratory quality assurance, usually in a well-defined area e.g. infection prevention and control.